-A. Any vacancy on the board must be filled by the remaining members of the board within 60 days after the vacancy is accepted by the board.
+A. Any vacancy on the board must be filled by the commissioner of education within 90 days after the vacancy occurs.
 The appointed member must meet the state eligibility requirements and hold office until a successor is elected and has been qualified.
-If the board does not fill the vacancy within 60 days, the Commissioner of Education will appoint a replacement.
-(See KSBA's website for more information, policy, forms, checklist and FAQs.)
+The local board may make nominations and anyone can self-nominate for the office.
+The commissioner can establish a panel of qualified persons to interview candidates and to make a recommendation.

-If a vacancy has an unexpired term of one year or more as of the next August 1 after the vacancy occurs, the unexpired term shall be filled in an election at the next regular November election after the vacancy occurs.
-The elected member shall succeed the member chosen by the board.
+If a vacancy has an unexpired term of one year or more at the next regular November election after the vacancy occurs, the unexpired term shall be filled in an election at the next regular November election after the vacancy occurs.
+The elected member shall succeed the member chosen by the commissioner.
+If the unexpired term is less than one year, the commissioner's appointee serves the remainder of the